Clinical Research Innovation

 CRI Strategic Plan Goals and Projects

-1. Increase AACI cancer center member participation in CRI and integrate CRI into AACI programs and initiatives.
+1. Increase AACI cancer center member participation in CRI and integrate CRI into AACI programs and initiatives

-2. Collect and disseminate benchmarking data to develop and support cancer center clinical trials.
+2. Collect and disseminate benchmarking data to develop and support cancer center clinical trials

-3. Encourage cancer centers to share emerging practices for improving community outreach and engagement in clinical trials.
+3. Encourage cancer centers to share emerging practices for improving community outreach and engagement in clinical trials

-4. Promote diversity, equity, and inclusion for training and career development.
+4. Promote diversity, equity, and inclusion for training and career development

-5. Develop clinical research education, resources, and networks for professional development to continue fostering communication and mentoring opportunities.
+5. Develop clinical research education, resources, and networks for professional development to continue fostering communication and mentoring opportunities

-6. Increase engagement with industry and other stakeholders to support CRI.
+6. Increase engagement with industry and other stakeholders to support CRI

-7. Develop financially sustainable models for facilitating efficient and rapid clinical trials office operations.
+7. Develop financially sustainable models for facilitating efficient and rapid clinical trials office operations

 The CRI Steering Committee helps guide and implement activities to disseminate best practices across AACI cancer center clinical trials offices.

-The University of Kansas Cancer Center
+University of Florida Health Cancer Center

 View All Steering Committee Members